WhitenAND07/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Subject of the third year at the Universitt of Lleida
+Subject of the third year at the University of Lleida